Mersing Archipelago IMMA

-The area around Sibu island, especially to the southwest, is considered to be an important nursing ground where most dugong mother-calf pairs are observed (24% of all dugong sightings sighted during aerial surveys were of mother-calf pairs/contained mother-calf pairs) (Ponnampalam, 2017).
+The area around Sibu island, especially to the southwest, is considered to be an important nursing ground where most dugong mother-calf pairs were observed (24% of all dugong groups sighted during aerial surveys were of mother-calf pairs/contained mother-calf pairs) (Ponnampalam et al., 2014, 2015, Ponnampalam 2017).

 Sub-criterion C2: Feeding Areas

-The seagrass meadows in the area, especially those around Sibu Island are known dugong feeding grounds due to documented presence of many feeding trails during surveys throughout the year (Heng et al. 2017; Ponnampalam, 2017).
+The seagrass meadows in the area, especially those around Sibu Island are known dugong feeding grounds due to documented presence of many feeding trails during surveys throughout the year (Heng et al. 2022; Ponnampalam, 2017) (Figure 2).

 Criterion D: Special Attributes

 The seagrass meadows in the area especially those of Tinggi Island and the area south of Mentigi and Nanga Kecil and Nanga Besar Islands are identified as dugong ‘vocal hotspots’ where dugong vocalizations were often detected (Ichikawa et al. 2015 ; Ponnampalam, 2017).
 The ‘vocal hotspot’ is believed to be an area for daily communication and social cohesion for the dugongs using the area.

 Heng, H.W.K., Ooi, J.L.S., Affendi, Y.A., Kee Alfian, A.A. and Ponnampalam, L.S.
 2022.
 Dugong feeding grounds and spatial feeding patterns in subtidal seagrass: A case study at Sibu Archipelago, Malaysia.
 Estuarine, Coastal and Shelf Science 264: 107670.
 Available at: